1960 Ethiopian coup attempt: Background

 Germame then managed to persuade his brother, Brigadier-General Mengistu Neway, that a successful military coup against the current government was feasible.
 Mengistu was vital to the success of Germame's plan because he commanded the Kebur Zabangna, the Emperor's imperial guard whose members were expected to follow orders without question, and had connections throughout the Ethiopian armed forces.
-Two more important members, Colonel Warqenah Gabayahu, imperial Chief of Security, and Brigadier-General Tsege Dibu, the Commissioner of Police, were recruited to form a clandestine "Council of the Revolution", and the group began planning their move.
+Two more important members, Colonel Warqenah Gabayahu, imperial chief of security, and Brigadier-General Tsege Dibu, the commissioner of the police force, were recruited to form a clandestine "Council of the Revolution", and the group began planning their move.
 According to Paul Henze, fearing that their plans had already leaked out, the conspirators rushed into action when the Emperor departed on a state visit to Brazil without sufficient planning.
 According to the memoirs of John H. Spencer, Makonnen Habte-Wold had been seriously suspicious of Colonel Warqenah's activities two years prior to the attempted coup, and only five months before the conspirators acted Makonnen confided his renewed suspicions about both the Colonel as well as Brigadier-General Tsege to Spencer.

+A year before the coup, Colonel Warqenah sought out one of the many Israeli military advisors working with the Ethiopian army.
+Warqenah revealed that the Emperor feared a potential military uprising that could lead to a march on Addis Ababa.
+He requested the advisor to identify weak points on a map of the capital and suggest defensive strategies for the imperial guard.
+This very map was later discovered among Warqenah's possessions after the failed coup attempt to overthrow Haile Selassie.

+While emperor Selassie was on a state visit to Brazil, the commander of the Imperial Guard, Mengistu Neway and his brother Germame Neway attempted a coup d'état.